Design for Health (MDes)

 - The spread of digital technologies

-The MDes in Design for Health leverages our prime location as well as our faculty members’ expertise and abundant industry connections to offer you an unparalleled environment in which to expand your knowledge and career.
+The MDes in Design for Health leverages our location in the heart of the medical sector of Toronto as well as our faculty members’ expertise and abundant collaborations and connections to offer you an unparalleled environment in which to expand your knowledge and experience.

-We developed the MDes in Design for Health primarily for people who already have educational and practical experience in an area of design.
-Most students will hold an undergraduate degree; however, in some cases people who lack a relevant undergraduate degree but who have experience in health administration, health services or technology – and who also have a deep interest in or familiarity with design innovation – will be admitted.
+We developed the MDes in Design for Health primarily for people who already have educational and practical experience in an area of design but also for people in the health sector who are committed to design.
+Most students will hold an undergraduate degree in design or a related field, and some will have experience in health administration, patient advocacy, health services, or health technology.

 - Full-time, 20 months (5 semesters)